Please read this document carefully >> >>

 How will I be assessed?

 The skills and knowledge you gain when you study subject areas like English, Science and Maths are made up of component “standards”.
 Qualifications are gained by building up credits, awarded for each standard you achieve.
-The standards offered in each course (or subject) are listed later in this booklet.
+The standards offered in each course (or subject) are listed under the courses tab.

 Under NCEA students can be assessed through both externally assessed standards and internally assessed standards.
 The internal assessments could include the use of technology.
 However, for the external assessments during the November examination period, digital assessment options will not be offered until further notice.
 (Except for SAC students)

 How many credits are needed to earn NCEA?